 Figure 1-2

 Step 12.
 SSL connection over port received in redirect URL is established (default 8443).
-This connection is protected by portal certificate from ISE side.
+This connection is protected by a portal certificate from the ISE side.
 Client Provisioning Portal (CPP) is presented to the user.

-Step 15.User runs NSA application.
+Step 15.The user runs the NSA application.

-Step 17.NSA sends second probe if first one fails.
-Second probe is an HTTP GET /auth/discovery to enroll.cisco.com.
-This FQDN has to be successfully resolvable by DNS server.
-In VPN scenario with split-tunnel, traffic to enroll.cisco.com needs to be routed through the tunnel.
+Step 17.NSA sends a second probe if the first one fails.
+The second probe is an HTTP GET /auth/discovery to enroll.cisco.com

 Important considerations: